 But before you head down to your local home improvement store and pick up a tube of the first sealant you happen to find, you should first figure out which is the best exterior caulk for your situation.

-Caulk is a versatile substance which is able to fill in gaps inside and outside your home.
-Outside, it is great at stopping air and moisture which could enter your home through.
+Caulk is a versatile substance that is able to fill in gaps inside and outside your home.
+Outside, it is great at stopping air and moisture which could enter your home.
 Did you know that caulking could help prevent the growth of mold and mildew in your home?

 When buying caulk, it is often a case of “you get what you pay for,” for better or worse.
 But when it comes to protecting your home from mold and other harmful substances, it is worth the extra few dollars.

 Plus, making sure your home is properly sealed will save you money on your energy bill!

 Caulking products come in a variety of types and are ideal for different settings.
 Read on, and we’ll walk you through these caulks so you know which one to use for your home.

 A water-based caulk, latex caulks are becoming increasingly popular with painting contractors.
 This is because they are easy to apply plus it’s easy for the exterior painting contractor to paint over themto match the rest of the home’s exterior.

 It is also a very durable material and can last up to 30 years!
 This caulk is particularly effective for filling in wood siding as well as small gaps you find in your window and door frames.